apiaryio/api-blueprint/Tutorial.md

 # API Blueprint Tutorial

 Welcome to an API Blueprint Tutorial!
-In this tutorial you will learn about the basics of the API Blueprint language.

-In this tutorial, we’re going to build an API Blueprint for a service called Polls – a simple web service that allows consumers to view polls and vote in them.
+This tutorial will take you though the basics of the API Blueprint language.
+We’re going to build an API Blueprint for a service called Polls – a simple API allowing consumers to view polls, and vote in them.

 > **Note:** **Additional API Blueprint Resources**
 >